Military Prosecutor Doberman: Main

 A military prosecutor who tried to avoid military service by getting expelled from his high school after the death of his parents in a car accident 20 years ago.
 Despite that, he is able to pass the Bar exam and goes on to become a lawyer.
 However, his job applications are all rejected by multiple law firms due to his low education background.
 His determination and intelligence catches the attention of a corrupt, short-tempered lawyer called Yong Moon-goo who offers him a job in his law firm on condition that he first work as a military prosecutor for five years.
 At first he was a very opportunistic individual, as he worked solely for money and willed to seek more profitable opportunities through people around him or Yong Moon-goo, much to the latter's annoyance.
-However he met a new woman military prosecutor that radically changed his point of view.
+However he met a new female military prosecutor that radically changed his point of view.
 Secretly, he investigates the culprit behind his parents' death.